 Sarah Burch is an Ann Arbor native and most recently was the office manager at Destination Ann Arbor.
 In August of 2018 Sarah graduated with her Masters Degree in History from Eastern Michigan University, she focused her research on 20th century U.S. and European relations.
 Additionally she also received a Bachelor's degree in Political Science at Eastern Michigan, and was actively involved on campus.
 She's planning to use that experience in student engagement while at MESA, learning from and alongside students.

-Abby Chien (she/her/hers) serves as Program Manager, coordinates the MESA Grants Program, Arab Heritage Month, and advises United Asian American Organizations (UAAO) and the South Asian Awareness Network.
+Abby Chien (she/her/hers) serves as Program Manager, primarily advising United Asian American Organizations (UAAO) and coordinating Arab Heritage Month.

 Abby wandered into Student Affairs as an undergraduate student innocently looking for a summer job (which she found in orientation).
 She holds a Bachelor of Arts in Music from Western Illinois University and a Masters of Arts in Higher Education and Student Affairs from the University of Connecticut.

 Krishna Han's (he/him/his) professional student affairs journey in the US took him from Oberlin College to Bowling Green State University (BGSU) prior to joining University of Michigan.
 Originally, from Cambodia, Krishna graduated from the Royal University of Phnom Penh with a dual degree in Biology and Education.
 After completing a master degree in Community Forestry at Shinshu University, Japan he pursued and earned a Ph.D. in Regional Environmental Resources Management at Hokkaido University, Japan.